-You state that if as a client I'm not happy with the engagement I don't pay, how do you operate that in practice?
+You state that as a client, I'm only paying for expertise when I'm happy with the engagement.
+How do you operate that in practice?

-As a client you have the option to buy what we refer to ask “Network Units”.
-These are held in your secure account and as and when you call upon HiveMind services and expertise the units are consumed, based on your affirmation of quality.
-If for any reason the work undertaken is not up to the standard you expect the units are not consumed and HiveMind will seek to rectify the problem.
-If we are unable to solve the problem via additional expertise or services then the units are credited back to your account.
+Most clients buy “Network Units”.
+These provide your engagement flexibility and are held in your secure account to be called upon for HiveMind services and expertise.
+These Network Units are consumed, based on your affirmation of quality.
+If for any reason the work undertaken is not up to the standard you expect, the units are not consumed until we’ve rectified the problem and you see the value intended.
+If we are unable to solve the problem via additional expertise or services then the Network Units are credited back to your account.

 Is my business in the UK exposed to IR35 due to your associate model?